creativewave/eslint-config/README.md

 - `@cdoublev/eslint-config/node`: to lint files executed in NodeJS
 - `@cdoublev/eslint-config/browser`: to lint files executed in a browser
 - `@cdoublev/eslint-config/jest`: to lint files executed in Jest
-- `@cdoublev/eslint-config/react`: to lint React files executed in a browser
+- `@cdoublev/eslint-config/react`: to lint files executed by React

 For example, in a React application rendered server side and tested with Jest: